Aoife McLysaght: Outreach and media

 McLysaght is a regular contributor to public events, and has spoken at IGNITE Electric Picnic, TEDx, The Royal Institution, and on the BBC Radio 4 programme The Infinite Monkey Cage.
 She brought genetics to a wider audience in the Royal Institution 2013 advent calendar where she featured in videos on human chromosome 1, human chromosome 14, mitochondrial DNA (mtDNA) and the Science Gallery, Dublin.
 In 2018 she joined with Alice Roberts to write and present the televised Royal Institution Christmas Lectures.

 Awards and honours

 McLysaght was awarded European Research Council (ERC) Consolidator Grant 2018–23 and an ERC Starting Researcher grant from 2013 to 2018, and the President of Ireland Young Researcher's Award by Science Foundation Ireland (SFI) in 2005.
 She gave the J. B. S. Haldane lecture of The Genetics Society in 2016.
 She was one of eight women scientists whose portrait was commissioned as part of the Royal Irish Academy's Women on Walls project.
+In March 2025, with Jocelyn Bell Burnell, she featured on an Irish postage stamp recognising Women in STEM.

+In 2010 she was elected a fellow of Trinity College Dublin.